Michael the Brave: Early life

-Michael was born under the family name of Pătrașcu.
-In 1601, during a stay in Prague, he was portrayed by the painter Aegidius Sadeler, who mentioned on the portrait the words aetatis XLIII ("in the 43rd year of life"), which indicates 1558 as the year of Michael's birth.
-Very little is known about his childhood and early years as an adult.
-He is argued by most historians to have been the illegitimate son of Wallachian Prince Pătrașcu cel Bun (Pătrașcu the Good), of the Drăculești branch of the House of Basarab, while others believe he merely invented his descent in order to justify his rule.
-His mother was Theodora Kantakouzene, a member of the Kantakouzenoi, a noble family present in Wallachia and Moldavia, and allegedly descended from the Byzantine Emperor John VI Kantakouzenos.
+Michael was born in 1558.
+He claimed to have been the illegitimate son of Wallachian Prince Pătrașcu cel Bun (Pătrașcu the Good), of the Drăculești branch of the House of Basarab, close to the Septilici family; some historians believe he merely invented his descent in order to justify his rule.
+His real father was most likely a Greek merchant.
+His mother was Theodora Kantakouzene, a member of the Greek noble family Kantakouzenoi, present in Wallachia and Moldavia, and allegedly descended from the Byzantine Emperor John VI Kantakouzenos.
+She was born in the Greek region of Epirus and she may have been the sister of the famous Greek magnate Michael Kantakouzenos Şeytanoğlu, as well as the cousin of Iane Cantacuzino.
+Michael could probably speak Greek too, besides Romanian.

 Michael's political rise was quite spectacular, as he became the Ban of Mehedinți in 1588, stolnic at the court of Mihnea Turcitul by the end of 1588, and Ban of Craiova in 1593 – during the rule of Alexandru cel Rău.
 The latter had him swear before 12 boyars that he was not of princely descent.
 Still, in May 1593 conflict did break out between Alexandru and Michael, who was forced to flee to Transylvania.
 He was accompanied by his half-brother Radu Florescu, Radu Buzescu and several other supporters.
 After spending two weeks at the court of Sigismund Báthory, he left for Constantinople, where with help from his cousin Andronikos Kantakouzenos (the eldest son of Michael "Şeytanoğlu" Kantakouzenos) and Patriarch Jeremiah II he negotiated Ottoman support for his accession to the Wallachian throne.
 He was supported by the English ambassador in the Ottoman capital, Edward Barton, and aided by a loan of 200,000 florins.
 Michael was invested Prince by Sultan Murad III in September 1593 and started his effective rule on 11 October.